huggingface/transformers/docs/source/en/chat_templating.md

 )
 ```

-In order for this to work correctly, you should use the following conventions, so that the functions can be parsed
+In order for this to work correctly, you should write your functions in the format above, so that they can be parsed
-correctly as tools:
+correctly as tools.
+Specifically, you should follow these rules:

-- Each function should have a descriptive name
+- The function should have a descriptive name
-- Every argument should have a type hint
+- Every argument must have a type hint
-- The function should have a docstring in the standard Google style (in other words, an initial function description
+- The function must have a docstring in the standard Google style (in other words, an initial function description
-  followed by an `Args:` block that describes the arguments.
+  followed by an `Args:` block that describes the arguments, unless the function does not have any arguments.
   It is not necessary to include types in the `Args:` block.
 - The function can have a return type and a `Returns:` block in the docstring.
 However, these are optional
   because most tool-use models ignore them.